 The drive to Bundeena through Royal National Park is gorgeous.
 It gives a sense of how big Australia’s first national park really is.
-You could stop for coffee at Audley on the way through.
+Stop for coffee at Audley on the way through.

 If you’re driving south along Princes Highway, turn left into Farnell Avenue at Loftus, where a big sign says “Royal National Park”.
 It’s about 30 minutes to Bundeena from this turnoff.